runbikeswim/lean-semver/README.md

 ## About

-Semantic Versioning defines a way to use versions, based on
+[Semantic Versioning (SemVer)](https://semver.org/) defines a way to use versions, based on
-* a grammar in Backus–Naur Form (BNF) for valid versions identifiers
+* a grammar in Backus–Naur Form (BNF) for valid versions identifiers,
 * a notion of precedence for version identifiers and
-* rules for increasing version identifiers in case of changes
+* rules for increasing version identifiers in case of changes.

-This repository contains an implementation of Semantic Versioning in Lean in file [Main.lean](Main.lean).
+This repository contains an implementation of Semantic Versioning in Lean in file [SemVer/Basic.lean](SemVer/Basic.lean).

 It defines
-1. types that coincide with the symbols the BNF specification,
+1. types that coincide with the symbols of the BNF specification,
-1. functions for comparing two versions based on the precedence for two semantic versions (using  `<`) and
+1. functions `lt` and `decLt` for most of the types so that comparing two versions based on the precedence for two versions is possible and
 1. parsers for converting strings into terms of the aforementioned types.

+Thus, it can be used for
+1. checking if a string complies to the syntax of versions
+1. determining if for two versions, _a_ and _b_, _a < b_ holds tue, i.e. if _a_ has lower precedence than _b_

+as defined by Sematic Versioning.

 ## How to run it